odpi/specs/ODPi-Runtime.md

 -   Similarly, applications SHOULD NOT ship with “fat jars” that include Hadoop Java libraries.
 They SHOULD pick them up from their runtime environment.

 -   In order to avoid conflicting with other services, applications SHOULD use distributed cache as much as possible to distribute execution objects to compute nodes.
 Pre-installation SHOULD be avoided as much as possible.

+-   Hive allows users to set some configuration values as part of their Hive session, via the *set* command.
+Applications SHOULD only depend on setting those values that Hive by default allows users to set.
+These values are listed in Appendix B.

 Glossary
 ========